MaastrichtU-IDS/d2s-docs/docs/guide-preprocessing.md

 sed -i '1s/^/column1|column2|column3\n/' *.psv
 ```

-## Split huge files
+## Split big files

 To process large CSV or TSV file, you might need to increase the `max_memory_per_node` in Apache Drill options (accessible through the Drill web UI at http://localhost:8048/options) .
 The maximum value of this parameter is `8589934592` on our servers.
-See [this page](https://d2s.semanticscience.org/docs/guide-tabular-header#split-huge-files) for more details.

 In case increasing the `max_memory_per_node` parameter don't solve the issue, you can split the file: